Rhodes (city): Ottoman period

 In the Ottoman era, new buildings were constructed: mosques, public baths and mansions for the new patrons.
 The Greeks were forced to abandon the fortified city and move to new suburbs outside its walls.
 The city maintained its main economic function as a market for the agricultural products of the interior of the island and the surrounding small islands.

 After the establishment of their sovereignty on the island, the Ottoman Turks converted most of the churches into mosques and transformed the major houses into private mansions or public buildings.
 This transformation was a long-term process that aimed to adapt the buildings to the Ottoman way of living.
 The Knights period façades with their sculptured decorations, the arched gates and hewn stone walls were enriched with the random character of the Ottoman architecture adapted to the local climate and culture. Ιn this process most of the architectural features of the existing buildings were preserved.
 The most characteristic additions were the baths (usually in the back of the buildings) and the enclosed wooden balconies on the façades over the narrow streets.
 In this way most of the buildings of the Hospitaliers' period in the Medieval Town were well preserved.
 The result was a mixture of oriental architecture with imposing western architectural remains and more recent buildings, which were characteristic of the local architecture of the time.

 An interesting example of Ottoman architecture is the building of the Hafiz Ahmed Agha Library.

 Ιn the 19th century, the city was the capital of the Eyalet of the Archipelago, but the decline of the Ottoman Empire resulted in the general neglect of the town and its buildings, which further deteriorated due to the strong earthquakes that often plague the area.

+In 1856, a gunpowder magazine under the old Church of Saint John – possibly stored there since the siege of 1522 – was struck by lightning, causing a massive explosion that killed many people, destroyed the church, and destroyed much of the Grand Master's Palace.